 What Companies Will Benefit From Climate Change?

 Companies like Plug Power and SunPower will benefit from global warming.
-Climate change stocks are companies that are going to help mitigate climate change.
-Stocks like solar companies and electric cars.
+Climate change stocks are companies that will help mitigate climate change—stocks like solar companies and electric cars.
 However, look at California.
 They can’t handle the power needed for electric cars.
-As a result, we may have to come up with some better and more energy-efficient.
+As a result, we may have to come up with something better and more energy-efficient.
 Global warming stocks should consider that.

-The Biden administration has directed the solar industry to rapidly boost its capacity.
-The U.S. government wants to generate 100 percent electricity from renewable sources by 2030.
+The Biden administration has directed the solar industry to boost its capacity rapidly.
+The U.S. government wants to generate 100 percent of electricity from renewable sources by 2030.
 However, that’s an ambitious target since the country produced 60 percent of electricity from fossil fuels last year.

 Nevertheless, the U.S. government is facing increasing pressure from environmental scientists to switch to renewable energy sources to limit the negative impacts of global warming.
 As a result, the demand for solar power systems and products will increase sharply in the coming years.

 Moreover, its financial performance is also promising.
-The company last month announced better-than-expected earnings and revenue for the second quarter ended June 30.
+Last month, the company announced better-than-expected earnings and revenue for the second quarter, which ended June 30.
 Enphase earned 53 cents per share on an adjusted basis, up more than 211 percent from the year-ago quarter.

-Total revenue for the quarter climbed 152 percent on a year-over-year basis to $316.1 million, mainly driven by elevated demand for its microinverter systems.
+Total revenue for the quarter climbed 152 percent year-over-year to $316.1 million, mainly driven by elevated demand for its microinverter systems.
 The latest quarterly results easily exceeded analysts’ average forecast of 43 cents per share for earnings and $311 million for revenue.

-The fourth company on the list of global warming stocks is the leading solar manufacturer First Solar.
+The fourth company on the list of global warming stocks is the leading solar manufacturer, First Solar.
 The company is also benefitting from the increasing adoption of solar power worldwide.
-The share of solar-generated electricity around the globe is expected to increase from 3 percent this year to over 20 percent by 2050, according to an estimate.
+According to an estimate, the share of solar-generated electricity around the globe is expected to increase from 3 percent this year to over 20 percent by 2050.

 The adoption of solar-generated electricity would be much faster in the U.S. As a result, the demand for FSLR’s solar panels will also increase sharply.
 In short, First Solar stock is expected to gain more value over time.
 So keep this in mind for climate change stocks.

-The world is changing and we need to change with it.
-As a result, climate change stocks are companies we hope are helping the earth more than hurting it.
-Jeff Bezos recently said they’re exploring going into space so we can put our waste in space instead of on earth.
-Instead of polluting space, let’s be better about keeping not only the earth safe but the atmosphere it’s in.
-That way we’re still here to buy global warming stocks.
+The world is changing, and we need to change with it.
+As a result, climate change stocks are companies we hope are helping the Earth more than hurting it.
+Jeff Bezos recently said they’re exploring going into space so we can put our waste in space instead of on Earth.
+Instead of polluting space, let’s be better about keeping the Earth safe and the atmosphere it’s in.
+That way, we’re still here to buy global warming stocks.